Did you know starting rosemary plants from cuttings can save about 3 months to harvest?

 Rooting Rosemary Cuttings In Growing Medium

-A second way to start new Rosemary plants is to grow cuttings in soil or a soilless potting mix, such vermiculite or perlite.
+A second way to start new Rosemary plants is to grow cuttings in soil or a soilless potting mix, such as vermiculite or perlite.
 This will ensure the cuttings develop a healthy root system.

 Here is what you’ll need.